SuperMuel/so_insights/ingester/README.md

 ## Introduction

-The SO Insights Ingester is a crucial component of the SO Insights project, designed to collect, process, and store articles from various online sources.
-It performs web searches and RSS feed ingestion based on predefined queries and configurations, storing the results in both MongoDB and Pinecone vector database for efficient retrieval and analysis.
+The SO Insights Ingester collects, processes, and stores articles from various online sources.
+It performs web searches using either DuckDuckGo or Serper.dev and handles RSS feed ingestion, storing the results in MongoDB and Pinecone for efficient retrieval and analysis.

 ## Features

-- Asynchronous web searching using DuckDuckGo
+- Asynchronous web searching using DuckDuckGo or Serper.dev
 - RSS feed ingestion
 - Storage in MongoDB for structured data
 - Indexing in Pinecone for vector search capabilities